AngrySKL/ReactiveMessenger/README.md

 ## Add ReactiveMessenger into DI container
 `services.AddReactiveMessenger()`

-## Use ReactiveMessenger will load all denoted message into reactive messenger
+## UseReactiveMessenger will load all denoted message into reactive messenger
 `app.UseReactiveMesenger()`

 ### Or you can register by your own
 `messenger.RegisterSyncMessage<FakeSyncMessage>()`

+## Inject `IMessenger` anywhere you want and then

 ### Send
 `messenger.SendSyncMessage<FakeSyncMessage>(new())`